MaMMoS-project/mammos-mumag/README.md

 The air box has to be around 5 times larger than the extension of the magnet.
 See Chen, Qiushi, and Adalbert Konrad.
 "A review of finite element open boundary techniques for static and quasi-static electromagnetic field problems."
 IEEE Transactions on Magnetics 33.1 (1997): 663-676.

+The example in pymag/t uses an airbox.

 ### Spherical shell transformation

 Alternatively we can apply a transformation.
 A shell sourrounding the magnet is transformed to fill the space between the magnet and infinity.
 The most straight forward geometry is a spherical shell.
 See
 Imhoff, J. F., et al. "An original solution for unbounded electromagnetic 2D-and 3D-problems throughout the finite element method."
 IEEE Transactions on Magnetics 26.5 (1990): 1659-1661.

 The two last groups defined in Salome are a sphere sourrounding the magnetic material and the spherical shell.

+The example in pymag/meshing uses the spherical shell transformation.

 ### Magnetostatic energy